-Replace the email in the Summary field and have someone in Release Engineering to vouch for you in the bug.
+Replace the email in the Summary field and have someone in Release Engineering vouch for you in the bug.

 How to get Balrog access#

 Similar to Shipit, you need to be added to the balrog and vpn_balrog LDAP groups and have someone add you as a user and attach you to the releng role through the Balrog admin UI.

 Next, file a Github issue within the Balrog repo.
 Ask to be added to the Balrog admin user list and attached to the releng role.
 Also have someone vouch for you.

 Tooling for debugging and rerunning tasks#